Asosa Airport

-Asosa Airport (IATA: ASO, ICAO: HASO) is an airport serving Asosa, the capital of the western Benishangul-Gumuz Region in Ethiopia.
+Asosa Airport (IATA: ASO, ICAO: HASO) is a public airport serving Asosa, the capital of the western Benishangul-Gumuz Region in Ethiopia.
 The name of the city and airport may also be transliterated as Assosa.
 The airport is located 5.5 km southeast of the city.

 Facilities

 The airport sits at an elevation of 1561 m above mean sea level.
 It has one runway designated 11/29, with an asphalt surface measuring 1950 × 46 m.